 We’ve been saying for the last two-plus years that Hollywood Studios is the most frustrating park at Walt Disney World.
 Among other things, this is due to the top-heavy nature of its attraction lineup, and lack of secondary rides.
 There was a point during the phased reopening when this was particularly problematic, but it has gotten much better with the return of most stage shows and entertainment.

-Nevertheless, crowds crest and wait times peak earlier at Disney’s Hollywood Studios than any other park at Walt Disney World.
-So far during this month, the highest wait times of the day have occurred around 10:30 am, averaging 69 minutes.
+For much of the last two years, wait times at Disney’s Hollywood Studios have peaked earlier than any other park at Walt Disney World.
+In the last month, this has started to shift with the return of Fantasmic, and we’d expect that trend to continue.
 Even Animal Kingdom, which opens earlier and is commonly derided as a half-day park, doesn’t see its longest wait times of the day until afternoon.

 Against this backdrop, the best option for beating the crowds at Disney’s Hollywood Studios is Early Entry.
 In large part, this is because Early Entry encompasses all important, high-wait attractions at DHS and also because it usually ends up being much more than a 30 minute head-start.

 That’s especially true if you prioritize Star Wars: Rise of the Resistance, with the added upside of doing this first being that you’re less likely to encounter a breakdown while you’re in line for it.
-Check out our report on Early Entry at Disney’s Hollywood Studios that covers our experience knocking out both that and Mickey & Minnie’s Runaway Railway before the park opened to regular guests.
+Check out our report on Early Entry at Disney’s Hollywood Studios that covers our experience knocking out the “triple digit trio” at DHS before the park opened to regular guests.

 The worst strategy for Disney’s Hollywood Studios is relying on traditional rope drop.
 This should be pretty intuitive for the two reasons identified above: wait times peak early and all headliners are open for Early Entry.